-Students who have scored <75% on a PAEA EOR exam (red zone) will be required to complete a Test Self Analysis (TSA) form (Didactic-Appendix D) and meet with the course instructor and their advisor to complete the SASP.
-Once initiated, the SASP will be in effect until the end of the clinical year.
+Students who have scored <75% on a PAEA EOR exam (red zone) will be required to complete a Test Self Analysis (TSA) form (Didactic-Appendix D) and meet with the course instructor

-Students who score a 75% on a PAEA EOR exam (yellow zone) for more than two (2) examinations will be required to complete a TSA form and meet with his/her/their advisor to complete the Early Alert Academic Intervention (Didactic-Appendix G) form.
-If the student scores a 75% on a third PAEA EOR exam an SASP will be implemented for the remainder of the clinical year.
+Students who score a 75% to 79.4% on a PAEA EOR exam (yellow zone) for more than two (2) examinations will be required to complete a TSA form and meet with their advisor to complete the Early Alert Academic Intervention SASP Level 1 form (Didactic-Appendix G).
+If the student scores 75% io 79.4% on a third PAEA EOR exam an SASP Level 2 (Didactic-Appendix H) will be implemented for the remainder of the clinical year.